Do you have a sad family story?

 2. Think through some of your own attitudes

 Watch out for unexplained disappointment and unrest in your relationship with your kids.
 Be careful as you talk about the conception and birth of a child.
 If it’s a sad family story, then it could be you are giving them an unhelpful message without even realizing it.
-And if necessary, re-write and re-tell the usual story so that it is still truthful, but now more positive, without the negative undertones.
+And if necessary, re-write and re-tell the usual story so that it’s still truthful, but more positive, without the negative undertones.

 Take time to examine what’s going on for you.
 Again, write it down, and face it.
-Maybe it’s not that they lack – perhaps it is your expectations.
+Maybe it’s not your children who are lacking – perhaps it’s your expectations.

 6. Develop their natural talents

 Expectations are big things, becoming either stumbling blocks, or giving kids wings to fly.
 While your hopes and dreams for your children are valid, it’s so important they have the opportunity to choose their life’s path for themselves.
-Helping children develop their talents is part of the challenge, for us as well as for them.
+Of course, helping your children to develop their talents is part of the challenge, for us as well as for them.
 Helping them tap into their passions, and letting them know what they are good at, are facets of your job as a mother.

 Does an early interest in animals indicate veterinary science, or just a love of pets?
-If they are good with their hands, does this mean carpentry or neurosurgery?
-This article explains how you as a parent can help them work it out.
+And if they are good with their hands, does this mean carpentry or neurosurgery?
+This article explains how you can help them work it out.

 The Final Word

 Can you identify any disappointments in your family as you were growing up?
-Have you had a chance to resolve them?
+Have you resolved any sad family story?